Introduction

 - If it looks a little loose at first, give it a few minutes - it will settle into a creamy consistency.

-- Peas are a great addition if you want a pop of color and sweetness.
+- Add a little green; peas are a great addition if you want a pop of color and sweetness.
 Stir them in with the sour cream.

 - Store in an airtight container in the fridge for up to 5 days.